Healing (2014 film): Reception

-Reviews of the film were relatively unfavourable, particularly considering that it received accolades and awards for its low budget.
-Positive reviews of the film were generally acknowledgements of the overall theme of the narrative and its plot.
-Sandra Hall wrote "The parallels between injured bird and flawed man work brilliantly in Healing." in the Sydney Morning Herald.
+Positive reviews included acknowledgements of the overall theme of the narrative and its plot.
+Sandra Hall of The Sydney Morning Herald wrote "The parallels between injured bird and flawed man work brilliantly in Healing."
 Matthew Thoomey from the ABC similarly adds,"It has something to say about the importance of therapy (whatever the form) and the power of forgiveness.
 There's much to reflect upon."
-Not all reviews on this topic were favourable,"Supple, meandering and sometimes besotted with the beauty of its own creations, the screenplay tries to embrace several inter-related themes, but fumbles the process."
-Commented Andrew L. Urban from the Urban Cinefile.